Medicare in Alaska

 Find affordable Medicare plans in Alaska

-Alaska Medicare Plans
+Alaska Medicare Coverage Options

 If you’re a beneficiary in Alaska, you may be wondering how the Medicare program works in your state.
 In general, Alaska beneficiaries have the same Medicare coverage options available to them as beneficiaries in the rest of the country, including Original Medicare (Part A and Part B), Medicare Prescription Drug Plans (Part D), and Medicare Supplement insurance.

 Alaska beneficiaries can get their Medicare benefits through Original Medicare, the government-run program that is made up of Part A (hospital coverage) and Part B (medical coverage).
 They can then supplement their coverage with a stand-alone Medicare Prescription Drug Plan and/or a Medicare Supplement (Medigap) insurance plan.

 Medicare Advantage plans are not available in Alaska.
 Also known as Medicare Part C, Medicare Advantage plans are another way to get your Medicare Part A and Part B benefits through a Medicare insurance plan.
 These plans must provide at least the same level of coverage as Original Medicare, but may also include extra benefits, such as prescription drugs, hearing, and/or routine vision or dental.

 The state of Alaska provides a variety of resources to help Medicare beneficiaries get the information and coverage they need.

 Medicare resources in Alaska

 Alaska Senior and Disability Services – Alaska Senior and Disability Services is a division of the Alaska Department of Health and Social Services.
 This office provides information about Alaska Medicare plan options and one-on-one counseling with residents to help them navigate their Medicare plan options.
 Here are some of the programs included under this division: